 Bedford, NY

 Located on 2.5 acres overlooking the hamlet of Katonah, this seven-unit building is a mix of affordable studio and one-bedroom apartments.
-Bridleside is walking distance to the town park, Metro-North railroad and a Bee-Line bus stop.
+Bridleside is within walking distance of the town park, Metro-North railroad, and a Bee-Line bus stop.

 More information: